squanto/yadr/README.md

 #### In iTerm, uncheck "Native full screen windows" on General
 This will give you fast full screen windows that are switchable without switching to spaces.

-#### in MacVim, uncheck "Prefer native full-screen support" under Advanced settings
-Same as iTerm.
-The native spaces navigation slows everything down for no reason.

 ## If you want to run vim in terminal

 * Make sure you install Solarized colorscheme in your terminal!